Biden faces scrutiny for demanding ouster of Ukraine official probing firm that employed his son

 "That's my observation.
 It's certain you have so many beautiful women."

-But Biden's role in the firing of Ukraine Prosecutor General Viktor Shokin in 2016, after Shokin targeted a natural gas firm in a corruption probe that hired Biden's son two years earlier, could prove a bigger issue.
+But Biden's role in the firing of Ukraine Prosecutor General Viktor Shokin in 2016, after Shokin as part of a corruption probe targeted a natural gas firm that hired Biden's son two years earlier, could prove a bigger issue.

 BIDEN'S 'EXPRESSIONS OF AFFECTION' MAY TAKE HIM OUT OF 2020 RACE, MARK STEYN TELLS TUCKER CARLSON